-Last month, members of the Schoolhouse product design and marketing teams got together to share some delicious happy hour drinks and snacks at Schoolhouse Creative Manager Jorie Garcia’s house.
+Last month, members of the Schoolhouse marketing team got together to share some delicious happy hour drinks and snacks at Schoolhouse Creative Manager Jorie Garcia’s house.
 There’s a reason Jorie is the Creative Manager around here; namely, she’s a wellspring of creative spirit, style, and energy.
 As you can see from the charming spread below, she’s able to channel all of this into one amazing backyard cocktail party.

 For those in need of a little bit of guidance for throwing their own summer soiree this year, we convinced Jorie to share her straightforward and inspired hosting tips with us.

 Prep Just Enough.
 Throwing a great party is all about preparing just enough so that you can enjoy your time with your guests.
 One trick I use is to set out the serving dishes ahead of time and to label them with what food will eventually go in them.
 I prepared a major portion of the food in the days leading up to the party to minimize my day-of workload.
 The food can be kept in the refrigerator or in its cooking vessel until it’s time to serve.
 This way, you don’t have to worry about cooking and setting out a beautiful tablescape at the same time.

 List It Out.
 Lists are a great way to keep organized.
 I often use spreadsheets, but that’s just the way my brain works.
 Do whatever works best for you!
 Remember that people like to help.
 If people show up early, have them set food out in the labeled service stations, take dishes out to the buffet, or fill the coolers up with ice.